 Working Exhibits and Conservation

-The BHI Museum Trust is an unusual museum in some respects as many of its exhibits are working pieces.
+The Museum of Timekeeping is an unusual museum in some respects as many of its exhibits are working pieces.
 This requires a higher level of maintenance and care, than many museums exhibiting non-working artefacts.
 The Museum is supported by a voluntary Conservation and Maintenance group of specialist horologists who meet 5 weekends per year to undertake conservation of collection items.
-It would not be possible for the Museum to afford this work, without the kind input of the professional volunteers who give time to this group- and the Museum Trust is incredibly grateful for their support.
+It would not be possible for the Museum to afford this work without the kind input of the professional volunteers who give time to this group- and the Museum Trust is incredibly grateful for their support.

 Donating Items to the Museum